ercanbrbr/Image-Converter/README.md

 # Image-Converter

 I made this tool to convert manga files that I downloaded to pdf/cbz.
 You can use this tool to convert any image (jpg,jpeg,png) to pdf/cbz file.
-I didn't try other type of files but It supports tiff, bmp and gif according to the documentation from the library that I used.

-Bu programı indirdiğim manga dosyalarını pdf/cbz'ye çevirmek için yazdım.
+Bu programı indirdiğim mangaları pdf/cbz'ye çevirmek için yazdım.
 Herhangi bir resim dosyasını (jpg,jpeg,png) pdf/cbz'ye çevirmek için kullanabilirsiniz.
-Başka dosya türleri denemedim ama kullandığım kütüphanenin dokümentasyonuna göre tiff, bmp ve gif destekliyor.

 # How to Use